IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 }
 ```

+#### Notes on namespaces
 The following items should be noticed here:

-- The command registered in plugin can be associated with at most one namespace.
+- The command registered in `plugin` can be associated with at most one namespace.
 - If a command is not associated with any namespace, it will be registered as a root command.
 For example, if a command is associated with the network namespace, it must be executed by typing "bluemix network xxx", but if no namespace is associated with a command, the command will be invoked by "bluemix xxx" directly.
-- All shared namespaces can only be defined in Bluemix CLI and referenced by plugins.
+- All shared namespaces can only be defined in Bluemix CLI and referenced by plug-ins.
-- Developer can define multiple non-shared namespaces in one plugin.
+- Developer can define multiple non-shared namespaces in one plug-in.
-- If the plugin only belongs to non-shared namespaces, a special command with name "\*" can be defined, which means even if a user typed in a command which is not defined in current namespace, the plugin will still be invoked, otherwise, an error message will be displayed by Bluemix CLI.
+- If the plug-in only belongs to non-shared namespaces, a special command with name "\*" can be defined, which means even if a user typed in a command which is not defined in current namespace, the plug-in will still be invoked, otherwise, an error message will be displayed by Bluemix CLI.
 Taking the above code snippet as an example, if user typed in "bluemix demo others", then "default" logic in "Run" method will be hit.
-- If multiple plugins define a namespace with the same name, they will follow "first install first serve strategy", which means the latter plugins can't be installed successfully due to the namespace conflict.
+- If multiple plug-ins define a namespace with the same name, they will follow a "first install first serve" strategy, which means the latter plug-ins can't be installed successfully due to the namespace conflict.
 - Developer can define help command for non-shared namespace.
 If it is not defined, the help content will be generated by Bluemix CLI automatically based on registered commands.
 For shared namespaces the help command was predefined in Bluemix CLI.
 - **Important:** No matter whether the command belongs to a namespace, args[0] will always be the command name or alias instead of the namespace name.
 You can get the namespace via `PluginContext.CommandNamespace()`.

 ### 1.3.
-Manage Plugin's Configuration
+Manage Plug-in Configuration

-Bluemix CLI SDK provides APIs to allow you to access the plugin's own configuration saved in JSON format.
-Each plugin will have it's own configuration file be created automatically on installation.
+Bluemix CLI SDK provides APIs to allow you to access the plug-in's own configuration saved in JSON format.
+Each plug-in will have its own configuration file be created automatically on installation.
 Take the following code as an example:

 ```go
 func (demo *DemoPlugin) Run(context plugin.PluginContext, args []string){